omnone/pyRanoid/README.md

 ![Tests](https://github.com/omnone/pyRanoid/workflows/Tests/badge.svg) ![Python](https://img.shields.io/badge/python-3.11+-blue.svg) ![License](https://img.shields.io/badge/license-MIT-green.svg)

-**pyRanoid** is a Python application that combines advanced encryption and steganography to securely hide your files within images.
-Using AES-256-CBC or RSA encryption and LSB (Least Significant Bit) steganography, pyRanoid ensures your sensitive data remains both encrypted and concealed.
+**pyRanoid** is a Python tool for secure file concealment.
+It uses LSB steganography to hide files inside images.
+The file data is encrypted with AES-256-CBC.
+The program supports two methods for generating the AES key: either using a hardcoded user password or generating a random one.
+In the latter case, the random password is securely encrypted using RSA keys before use.
+This combination of RSA, AES, and steganography ensures your sensitive data is both encrypted and hidden from plain sight.

 <img src="screenshot.png" width="650" height="410">